top of page

 As a fourth generation Revere resident, Jessica was raised in a family of civil servants.
 Public safety has always been an important focus for her.

-• Joint Committee on Election Laws
+• A member of the Joint Committee on Cannabis Policy

 bottom of page